Agjava/flashcard-updated/README.md

 Total Time Spent: Approximately 8 hours

 ## Required Features Implemented ✅
-Card Set Information: Displays the title, a brief description, and total number of cards.

-Single Card Display: Presents one card at a time, initially showing only one side of the information pair.

-Interactive Card List: Created a structured list of question-answer pairs.
+The user can enter their guess in a box before seeing the flipside of the card

-Flip Interaction: Clicking on a card flips it to reveal the corresponding answer or question.
+Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect

-Random Navigation: Implemented a "Next" button that displays a random new card each time it is clicked.
+A back button displayed on the card can be used to return to the previous card in a set sequence

+A next button displayed on the card can be used to navigate to the next card in a set sequence

 ## Optional Features Implemented 🚀

+A counter displays the user’s current and longest streak of correct responses

 Image Integration: Cards include images either alongside or in place of text.

 Visual Styling by Category: Cards have distinct visual styles (color schemes) based on their categories.